Full-conformal novelty detection: Discussion

 A follow-up work by~\citet{marandon2024adaptive} improves the power of SC ND by making better use of all the given data.
 Their proposed method, {\em AdaDetect}, splits the reference data into two folds, $\cI_1$ and $\cI_2$, as in SC ND.
-However, it then uses both folds for model fitting: a classifier $\hat \mu: \cZ \mapsto [0,1]$ is trained on $\{Z_i\}_{i\in\cI_1}$, as well as $\{Z_i\}_{i\in \cI_2} \cup \cD_{\text{test}}$, with the former treated as inliers and the latter outliers.
-The classifier $\hat \mu$ is then used for scoring the calibration and test points by giving an estimated likelihood of being an outlier, e.g., $V_i = \hat \mu(Z_i)$.
-It is shown in~\citet{marandon2024adaptive} that as long as the training process is invariant to the permutation of $\{Z_i\}_{i \in \cI_2} \cup \cD_{\text{test}}$, the conformal p-values~\eqref{eq:conf_pval} are still valid p-values and satisfy the PRDS property.
-Compared with SC ND, AdaDetect uses partial information in the calibration and test set in the model training step, thereby improving the statistical power, but the issue of randomness remains due to the sample splitting step.
+However, it then uses both folds for model fitting: a classifier $\hat \mu: \cZ \mapsto [0,1]$ is trained on $\{Z_i\}_{i\in\cI_1}$, as well as $\{Z_i\}_{i\in \cI_2} \cup \cD_{\text{test}}$, with the former treated as inliers and the latter outliers (or a mixture of both).
+The classifier $\hat \mu$ is then used for scoring the calibration and test points by giving an estimated likelihood of being an outlier, e.g., $V_i = \hat \mu(Z_i)$.The authors show that as long as the training process is invariant to the permutation of $\{Z_i\}_{i \in \cI_2} \cup \cD_{\text{test}}$, the conformal p-values~\eqref{eq:conf_pval} are valid and satisfy the PRDS property.
+Compared with SC ND, AdaDetect uses partial information in the calibration and test set \red{for model fitting}, thereby improving the statistical power in some settings, but the issue of randomness remains due to the sample splitting step.

-Subsequently,~\citet{bashari2024derandomized} propose a remedy to address the randomness issue by taking an e-value perspective.
-The derandomization scheme establishes the equivalence between SC ND (or AdaDetect) and the e-BH procedure~\citep{wang2022false}, then merges different sample splits by averaging the corresponding e-values, finally applying the e-BH procedure to the averaged e-values.
-The derandomized versions of SC ND and AdaDetect stabilize their corresponding original procedures, but are observed to be less powerful than their randomized counterparts.